Charles Terres Weymann: Early years

-Weymann was born in Port-au-Prince, Haiti, on 2 August 1889 of an American father and Haitian mother.
-It has been suggested that his mother and US-born father were on a liner in Haitian waters at the time of his birth.
-He spoke fluent English and French and seems to have had dual US & French nationality but resided permanently in France.
-He died in France in 1976.
+Weymann was born in Port-au-Prince, Haiti, on 2 August 1889 to an American father of Alsatian descent and a Haitian mother.
+It is said that Weymann's mother was Cornelie Miot, herself Haitian and daughter of Charles Miot and Lesinska Cecile Rivière, both Haitians.
+Lesinska Cecile Rivière (1829–1908), Charles's maternal grandmother, was the sister of Bienaimé "Mémé" Rivière, the richest person in Haiti at the time, who owned shipping lines among other things.

 Inventor

 Fabric bodies

 After the war Charles Weymann used his knowledge of airframe manufacture to develop a system of making fabric bodies for road vehicles.
 He opened factories in Paris in 1921, London in 1923 and Indianapolis in 1928.
-The market for these grew enormously and Weymann licensed his system to many of Europe's most prestigious marques.
+The market for these grew and Weymann licensed his system to a number of Europe's most prestigious marques.

 A change of fashion in the late 1920s led to a demand for gloss painted bodies and the fabric market disappeared.
 A system was developed using metal panels with a similar flexible mounting allowing movement between panels.
 It was used on coachbuilt bodies but it did not suit the demands of mass-production.

 The French factory closed in 1930 followed by Indianapolis in 1931.
 The British plant had turned to the manufacture of bus bodies and survived (as Metro Cammell Weymann) but Weymann resigned from the company in 1932.